 See how much you could borrow with our Remortgage Calculator.

 When buying your next home, you'll need a new mortgage.
 You can move your existing mortgage over to the new property (called 'porting').
 If the new property is more expensive than your current home, you'll need to reapply to borrow more money.

 If you have equity in your current home, you can use this as a deposit for the next property.
-When moving house, it's a good idea to talk to a mortgage advisor.
-They'll be able to talk you through your options clearly, and can find the right lender for you at the best rate.
-Make an enquiry to get matched to a broker.
+When moving house, it's a good idea to talk to a specialist mortgage broker.
+Our Mortgage Experts can talk through your options clearly, and look for the right lender for you at the right rate.
+Make an enquiry to get started.

 If you can’t save up for a big deposit, there are some options available to get you on the property ladder: